northeastern-rc/rc-public-documentation/docs/source/datamanagement/transferringdata.md

 scp <filename> <username>@xfer.discovery.neu.edu:/scratch/<username>
 :::

-where `<filename>` is the name of the file in your current directory you want to transfer and `<username>` is your Northeastern username.
-Note, this command is run on your local machine.
+where `<filename>` is the name of the file in your current directory you want to transfer, and `<username>` is your Northeastern username.
+So that you know, this command is run on your local machine.

-If you want to transfer a directory in your `/scratch` called `test-data` from the HPC to your local machine's currenting working directory, an example of that command would be:
+If you want to transfer a directory in your `/scratch` called `test-data` from the HPC to your local machine's current working directory, an example of that command would be:

 :::{code-block} bash
 scp -r <username>@xfer.discovery.neu.edu:/scratch/<username>/test-data .
 :::

-where `-r` flag is for the recurssive transfer because it is a directory.
-Note, this command is run on your local machine.
+where `-r` flag is for the recursive transfer because it is a directory.
+So that you know, this command is run on your local machine.

 ::::
 ::::{tab-item} Rsync